Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### Attack and Defense

-Attack and defence will use up the calculated CP at a rate of about 1 CP for every two Attack and/or Defense rounded down.
+Attack and defense will use up the calculated CP at a rate of about 1 CP for every two Attack and/or Defense rounded down.
 The Attack and Defense values are summed for the CP calculation (Ceiling((Attack+Defense)/2)).
 The effects and the attack and defense values should calculate to the same as the deployment cost.

 ### Rulebox Effects